How high is too high? And how low means you won’t break even? Use these tips (and our event price calculator) when pricing your conference.

 - Charging higher late fees can be important if you’re serving food, as lots of catering suppliers raise their prices on last-minute orders.

 If you’re using the retail approach to price your conference fees, we’ve created a handy event price calculator for you.
 It’ll help you work out your conference pricing based on your conference costs and how many delegates you expect to attend.

 When working out your conference pricing with the calculator, don’t forget to consider things like different fees (e.g. student or member), pricing windows (e.g. early-bird or late pricing) and any ticketed events that are part of your conference (like workshops or social events).

 Your registration fees probably won’t cover all your budgetary costs.
 So when you’re pricing your conference, don’t forget to take into account potential income from sponsorship and funding.

-Investigate if there’s conference funding available from associations or organisations within your field.
+Investigate if there’s conference funding available from associations or organisations within your field, or tourism bureaux.
 Funding pots may have strict deadlines attached, and conference funding bodies may require you to comply with certain criteria (like holding your event in a particular country).
 So check if you qualify early on in the planning process.

 Pricing your conference so it’s accessible